Fermion-parity qubit in a proximitized double quantum dot: Perturbation theory and decoherence rates

 with energy

-with $\rho = \pm$ labeling the corresponding eigenstate and the superscript $(0)$ indicates the sweet spot.
+with $\rho = 0, 1$ labeling the corresponding eigen state and the superscript $(0)$ indicates the sweet spot.
 The angle $\eta_{\sigma, \lambda}$ is given in Eq.~\eqref{eq:eta_SS_basis_Hnu}.
-It determines the operating regime: For small $|\eta_{\sigma,\lambdam}| \ll \pi/2$ (weak tunneling), the eigenstates Eqs.~\eqref{eq:eigenstates_SS_basis_Hnu} are localized either left or right, while for large $|\eta_{\sigma,\lambdam}| \approx \pi/2$ (strong tunneling), the eigenstates are bonding and anti-bonding superpositions between left and right.
+It determines the operating regime: For small $|\eta_{\sigma,\lambdam}| \ll \pi/2$ (weak tunneling), the eigen states Eqs.~\eqref{eq:eigenstates_SS_basis_Hnu} are localized either left or right, while for large $|\eta_{\sigma,\lambdam}| \approx \pi/2$ (strong tunneling), the eigen states are bonding and anti-bonding superpositions between left and right.